-There are so many weird and wonderful uses for baking soda – or bicarbonate of soda as the English call it – from cleaning your bathroom to getting rid of weeds in your garden.
-We’ve got a whopping great list to inspire you, as well as investigating exactly what is baking soda, and how is it different to bicarbonate of soda or baking powder?
+There are so many weird and wonderful uses for Bicarbonate of Soda, from cleaning your bathroom to getting rid of weeds in your garden.

 - Cleaning your kitchen

 - Soothe a sore throat, naturally

 - Kill weeds in your garden

 - Find relief from insect bites